open-orchestra/open-orchestra-docs/en/key_concepts.rst

 ~~~~~

 In the Open Orchestra project, a page is identified as a node.
 They are containers for zones and blocks.
-The nodes are multilingual, versioned and have a validation workflow.
+The nodes have multiple behaviour such as multi-language, version and a validation workflow.

 There are two types of nodes in Open Orchestra: